PostmanPeteB/18birds-portfolio/README.md

 18Birds is a multi-tenant golf scoring and administration platform designed to support clubs, competitions, operational workflows, and scalable SaaS delivery.

+It has been built using a local AI-assisted development setup using OpenAI Codex CLI in Ubuntu (WSL) within VS Code, supporting React/TypeScript, Supabase, GitHub, and Vercel-based SaaS delivery.
+My role in the development process is to act as the technical product and delivery coordinator: translating business needs into clear requirements, designing the solution approach, directing AI-assisted engineering workflows, reviewing implementation outputs, and maintaining alignment across architecture, security, and delivery quality.

 ## Purpose of this repository
 This is a public portfolio repository prepared for technical review.
 It provides a high-level view of the product, architecture, engineering decisions, user experience, and selected implementation samples without exposing private production details.